N1kTop/Temporal-and-Spatial-Alignment-for-Sensor-Fusion/README.md

 ## Overview

-This project investigates how spatial and temporal alignment affect LiDAR–radar sensor fusion for autonomous vehicle perception using the nuScenes dataset.
+This project investigates how spatial and temporal alignment affect LiDAR-radar sensor fusion for autonomous vehicle perception using the nuScenes dataset.

 The work focuses on object-level fusion between LiDAR detections and radar measurements, with particular attention to: